Skip to content

 Stay up to date with the latest Working Holiday and IEC news, updates, and draw results from the International Experience Canada (IEC) program.
 Whether you're waiting for your invitation or planning your next steps

-Immigration, Refugees and Citizenship Canada (IRCC) issued 1,012 invitations to International Experience Canada candidates this week.
+Immigration, Refugees and Citizenship Canada (IRCC) issued only 886 invitations to International Experience Canada candidates this week, one of the smallest draws for the 2025 season.

-The total number of IEC invitations issued this year now sits at 92,073 on our calculations.
+The total number of IEC invitations issued this year now sits at 95,212, according to our calculations.

 Check below our analysis of the key trends from this week’s data!